 - Do you have an existing internal approval process for the work we’re doing in this engagement?
 If so, please describe the workflow.

-- Do you have any vacation or PTO coming up, longer than 1-2 days?
+- Do you have any vacation or PTO coming up, longer than a day or two days?
 If so, what are the dates?
 (This will help as we schedule things.)

 - For day-to-day conversations, do you prefer email, phone, or something else?